-Thailand has closed all its borders in an effort to contain the spread of COVID-19 since March this year under the invocation of the Emergency Decree.
+Thailand has closed all its borders in an effort to contain the spread of COVID-19 since March last year under the invocation of the Emergency Decree.
 However, in 2021, Thailand has gradually open the country to foreign travelers and tourists.
 In April 2021, the mandatory quarantine has been reduced to 10 and 7 days respectively for both unvaccinated and vaccinated travelers.

 Who are qualified?